-Any medicines brought by children must be placed in the Staff room first aid cabinet which is lockable.
-Written instructions for the administration of ONE DOSE of any four only if necessary must be provided by the parents.
+Any medicines brought by children must be placed in the school office/fridge where they cannot be accessed by children.
+Written instructions for the administration of any medicine must be provided by the parents.
 Where a parent is concerned that, in the course of a busy day, a child's medicine may not be administered, it is recommended that they come into school at lunchtime and give the medicine themselves in the presence of the class teacher.